krishdu/Happy-Tummy/README.md

-# Happy Tummy - A Food Order Application Using React
+# Happy Tummy - A Food Order Application Using React (free and open-source front-end JavaScript library)
 > It's is a food ordering browser application built using ReactJs.
 This was created while I was learning React.

 ```